supernginx/flowplayer-plugins/flash/sharing/trunk/README.txt

 - updated Twitter sharing URL according to their new sharing API
 - embed code now just uses the OBJECT tag, issue #301
 - added new configuration option 'gap' to the dock.
 Defines the gap between buttons.
 Default is 5.
+- the embed code now includes "wmode" with value "transparent".
+Issue #306

 3.2.1
 -----